 Senior Applied Scientist at Microsoft | Georgia Tech CS PhD | Research in Multimodal GenAI and LLMs

 I received my Ph.D. in Computer Science from Georgia Tech, where I developed robust, efficient, and adaptable multimodal AI models.
-My work has been recognized by leading media outlets, multiple doctoral felllowships and grants, and has resulted in top-tier academic publications as well as 10+ patents with the USPTO that have influenced industry products (TechCrunch). [ 📄 CV (pdf)].
+My work has been recognized by leading media outlets, multiple doctoral felllowships and grants, and has resulted in top-tier academic publications as well as 10+ patents that have influenced industry products (TechCrunch). [ 📄 CV (pdf)].

 Previously, I was a researcher at Adobe Research (India), where I worked on applications of AI/ML to multimodal content generation (like this Sneak @ Adobe Summit).
 I completed my undergraduate studies at IIT Kanpur.
 During my doctoral studies, I was a Research Intern at JPMorgan AI Research, Microsoft Research, and Adobe Research.